ncw/gotemplate/README.md

     //go:generate gotemplate "github.com/ncw/gotemplate/set" BytesSet([]byte)

-Only 1 .go file is used when reading template definitions at the moment (programmer laziness - will fix!)
+Only one .go file is used when reading template definitions at the moment (programmer laziness - will fix at some point!)

 Ideas for the future
 --------------------